We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Oatmeal is high in resistant starch and easy to digest.

-People can make oatmeal with non-dairy milk, such as soymilk, nut-based milk, or water.
+People who wish to avoid lactose can make oatmeal with lactose-free dairy milk, water, or non-dairy milk such as soymilk or nut-based milk.
 They can also top their oatmeal with fresh, dried, or peeled fruits and some nuts, which are all soluble sources of fiber.

 Egg scrambles are a great source of lean protein in the morning.
 Including different vegetables can also add variety.